xolvio/whirlwind/README.md

 and a tutorial:
 [How to setup a VPC for Lambdas](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Scenario2.html "How to setup a VPC for Lambdas")

-Also in serverless.yml you need to setup securityGroupIds and subnetIds, commented example is already in this file.
-A securityGroup is defined in VPC Dashboard -> Security -> Security Groups, you can use a default security group with all the internet access.
-SubnetIds are you private subnets in which Lambdas will be generated.
+You also need to setup `securityGroupIds` and `subnetIds` in your `serverless.yml` file.
+You can see a commented example in the file in this repo.
+A `securityGroup` is defined in VPC Dashboard -> Security -> Security Groups, you can use a default security group with open internet access.

 ## Setup an EC2 influxDB server for logging test results and errors
-We've used a t2.micro instance with Ubuntu 16.04, updated apt-get repo (apt-get update), installed updates (apt-get upgrade) and followed official installation tutorial [Installing influxDB](https://docs.influxdata.com/influxdb/v1.6/introduction/installation/#installing-influxdb-oss "Installing influxDB")
+You can install InfluxDB on a `t2.micro` (or higher) instance with Ubuntu 16.04.
+First run `apt-get update` and `apt-get upgrade` then follow official installation tutorial [Installing influxDB](https://docs.influxdata.com/influxdb/v1.6/introduction/installation/#installing-influxdb-oss "Installing influxDB")

-Then you need to setup access to influxDB over the internet by following [this tutorial](https://docs.influxdata.com/influxdb/v1.6/administration/authentication_and_authorization/ "Authentication and authorisation").
+You then need to setup access to influxDB over the internet by following [this tutorial](https://docs.influxdata.com/influxdb/v1.6/administration/authentication_and_authorization/ "Authentication and authorisation").

-Finally you need to open port 5001 (this is a default port for influxDB, you can choose a different port) on your EC2 instance.
+Finally you need to open port `5001` (this is a default port for influxDB, you can choose a different port) on your EC2 instance.
 [Here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/authorizing-access-to-an-instance.html "Opening port on EC2 for influxDB") is how.

-And that's all.

 ## Graphana
 Graphana is a log watcher which can directly connect to influxDB and show your test logs in real-time.
 It's really easy to use and generates great looking graphs.

-We used a Graphana hosted on their servers.
-It's the option "We Host It" on [this](https://grafana.com/get "Get Graphana") page.
+We used Graphana hosted on their servers.
+This is the "We Host It" option that [you can see on this page](https://grafana.com/get "Get Graphana").

 Also [this](http://www.andremiller.net/content/grafana-and-influxdb-quickstart-on-ubuntu "Setting up influxDB") blog shows some usage and installation of influxDB and Graphana hosted on your server.

-# TODO
-* [x] Move `whirlwind` core NPM package (prepared master for creating a separate package)
-* [x] Example repo of using `whirlwind` (on local computer)
-* [x] Instructions for Subnets
-* [x] Instructions for Influx DB setup
-* [x] Instructions for IAM permission
-* [x] Instructions for Grafana
-* [x] DDOS Attack support
-* [x] Rename `LOADTEST_TARGET` to `TARGET_HOST`
-* [ ] Randomize spikes
+#### Credits

+This project has been forked from the awesome [serverless-artillery](https://github.com/Nordstrom/serverless-artillery) project.
+A huge thank you goes to the Nordstorm team for making this OSS and allowing us to build Whirlwind on top of their hard work.